FARAHBENSALEM01/Bank-Marketing-Campaign-Analysis/README.md

 # Business Problem

-Despite contacting more than **41,000 customers**, the bank achieved a relatively low subscription rate for its term deposit campaign.
-Understanding which customer segments and campaign practices drive successful subscriptions is essential for improving future telemarketing performance.
+The bank invested substantial resources in telemarketing campaigns but achieved a relatively low term deposit subscription rate (11.27%).
+Without understanding which customers are most likely to subscribe and which campaign practices are most effective, marketing resources may be allocated inefficiently, resulting in unnecessary costs and missed sales opportunities.

 ---

 # Business Objective

-Identify the customer characteristics, **financial profile**, campaign practices, and macroeconomic conditions most strongly associated with successful term deposit subscriptions, and translate these findings into actionable recommendations for improving future telemarketing campaigns.
+Identify the customer characteristics, financial profile, campaign practices, and macroeconomic conditions associated with successful term deposit subscriptions, and translate these findings into actionable recommendations for improving future telemarketing campaigns.
 ---

 # Business Question

-Which customer characteristics, financial profile attributes, campaign strategies, and economic conditions are associated with higher subscription rates, and how can these insights improve the effectiveness of future telemarketing campaigns?
+How can the bank improve its telemarketing campaign by identifying the customer segments, campaign strategies, and economic conditions associated with higher term deposit subscription rates?
 ---

 # Project Scope